Honors College (Montana State University): Dean of the Honors College

 Dr. Ilse-Mari Lee is the first and current dean of Montana State University Honors College.
 Lee has held the position since the honors program was promoted to Honors College by Montana University System Board of Regents in September 2013.

 Prior to becoming dean of Montana State University Honors College, Lee was professor of music at Montana State University.
 Lee has received numerous awards in recognition of her teaching and service.
 Accolades include: Mortar Board Professor of the Month (2001), Distinguished Service to the University Honors Program award (2006), Bozeman Chamber of Commerce Excellence in Teaching Award (2001, 2008, 2009, 2014, 2015, 2016), President's Excellence in Teaching Award (2006), and Wiley Award for Meritorious Research at Montana State University (2008).

 Lee holds a bachelor's degree in music from University of the Witwatersrand.
 Lee also holds two master's degrees—Cello Performance (1986) and Music Theory and Composition (1986), both from Northern Illinois University.
 She received a Doctor of Musical Arts (D.M.A.) in Cello Performance and Pedagogy from the University of Arizona (1989).

-In addition to her administrative duties, Lee is also active as a concert soloist, recitalist, and chamber musician, as well as a composer.
-She is a highly regarded performer both domestically and internationally.
+In addition to her administrative duties, Lee is active as a concert soloist, recitalist, chamber musician, and composer.
+She is a known performer both domestically and internationally.